mnitta220/microservices-demo-rust/README.md

 ## Purpose

-The reason I rewrote [microservices-demo](https://github.com/GoogleCloudPlatform/microservices-demo) in Rust is that I wanted to see what it would be like to build a web system that runs on a Kubernetes cluster using Rust.
-The microservices-demo was a project of just the right size for learning and experimentation.
+The purpose of rewriting [microservices-demo](https://github.com/GoogleCloudPlatform/microservices-demo) in Rust was to see how a web system running on a Kubernetes cluster would perform in Rust. **microservices-demo** was just the right size project for learning and experimentation.
-It took me a while to figure things out, as this was my first time using libraries like [axum](https://github.com/tokio-rs/axum), [Tokio](https://tokio.rs/), and [tonic](https://github.com/hyperium/tonic).
-I rewrote it several times seeking better coding practices.
+For the Rust implementation, I used the [axum](https://github.com/tokio-rs/axum) web framework for the frontend and [tonic](https://github.com/hyperium/tonic) for the gRPC library.
-In the frontend development for this project, I adopted a method of dividing the screen into components, where each component generates HTML.
-This approach was inspired by [React](https://react.dev/).
-While single-page applications (SPAs) have become popular recently, I am not particularly fond of them due to the bloating of client-side applications.
-For this development, I chose a more traditional method of generating HTML on the server side.
+On the frontend, I adopted a method of splitting the screen into components, where each component generates HTML.
+This was inspired by [React](https://react.dev/).
+Despite generating HTML on the server-side, it became an interesting program with a component-oriented approach similar to React.
+For more details on these implementations, please refer to [Rewriting in Rust](/docs/rust/en/index.md).
-Rust is my favorite language because it allows us to build systems with excellent memory safety and performance.
-I especially like the fact that it doesn't have a garbage collector.
-This project gave me the expected and satisfying results.
-I was also able to confirm that Rust is a very suitable language for frontend development, and that it excels in terms of development efficiency and productivity.
-It seems that Rust is still used in few cases in actual system development.
-I hope that Rust adoption will increase in various system developments in the future.
-There are still many areas for improvement in the implementation I did this time.
-If you have any feedback or suggestions for improvement, please let me know.
+I believe there are still many areas for improvement in this implementation.
+If you have any suggestions or feedback, please feel free to share them.

 <br>